 How many Clinical Research Scholars will be selected?

-We anticipate appointing approximately 7 new scholars on July 1, 2016.
+We anticipate appointing approximately FOUR new scholars in 2018, pending continued funding.

 What is the success rate?